Ministry of Finance (Egypt)

 The Ministry of Finance of Egypt is part of the Cabinet of Egypt.
 It is responsible for increasing the rate of economic growth and job creation, thus contributing to raising the standard of living of the individual and society as a whole.
-The current minister is Mohamed Maait.
-It is located in Ministry of Finance Towers, Nasr City.
+The minister was Mohamed Maait.
+It is located in the Government District of The New Capital.

 Objectives

-The goal of the Ministry of Finance to design and develop policies and financial plans of the state, coordinate budgets, streamline the government's expenditure and develop tax revenues in order to achieve economic and social objectives.
+The goal of the Ministry of Finance is to design and develop policies and financial plans of the state, coordinate budgets, streamline the government's expenditure and develop tax revenues in order to achieve economic and social objectives.